 Page

-SUMMARY IN RELATION TO THE NOTES AND GDP-LINKED SECURITIES 1
+SUMMARY IN RELATION TO THE FURTHER NOTES AND FURTHER GDP-LINKED

+SECURITIES 1

-RISK FACTORS 22
+RISK FACTORS

-TERMS AND CONDITIONS OF THE NOTES 43
+TERMS AND CONDITIONS OF THE FURTHER NOTES 47

-TERMS AND CONDITIONS OF THE GDP-LINKED SECURITIES 66
+TERMS AND CONDITIONS OF THE FURTHER GDP-LINKED SECURITIES 71

-TAXATION CONSIDERATIONS 84
+TAXATION CONSIDERATIONS

-DESCRIPTION OF UKRAINE 88
+DESCRIPTION OF UKRAINE 93

-POLITICAL FRAMEWORK 111
+POLITICAL FRAMEWORK

-ECONOMY OF UKRAINE 130
+ECONOMY OF UKRAINE

-THE LABOUR MARKET 156
+THE LABOUR MARKET

-EXTERNAL SECTOR 161
+EXTERNAL SECTOR

-PUBLIC FINANCE AND FISCAL POLICY 181
+PUBLIC FINANCE AND FISCAL POLICY

-PUBLIC DEBT 195
+PUBLIC DEBT

-THE MONETARY SYSTEM 208
+THE MONETARY SYSTEM

-THE BANKING SYSTEM, SECURITIES AND FINANCIAL SERVICES MARKETS 217
+THE BANKING SYSTEM, SECURITIES AND FINANCIAL SERVICES MARKETS

-FORM OF GLOBAL CERTIFICATES AND TRANSFER RESTRICTIONS 230
+FORM OF GLOBAL CERTIFICATES AND TRANSFER RESTRICTIONS

-GENERAL INFORMATION 242
+GENERAL INFORMATION

-SUMMARY IN RELATION TO THE NOTES AND GDP-LINKED SECURITIES
+SUMMARY IN RELATION TO THE FURTHER NOTES AND FURTHER GDP-LINKED SECURITIES

 Summaries are made up of disclosure requirements known as "Elements".
-These elements are numbered in Sections A-E (A.1-E.7).
-This summary contains all the Elements required to be included in a summary for this type covering the Notes, GDP-linked Securities and Issuer.
+These elements are numbered in Sections A - E (A.1 - E.7).
+This summary contains all the Elements required to be included in a summary for this type covering the Further Notes, Further GDP-linked Securities and Issuer.
 Because some Elements are not required to be addressed, there may be gaps in the numbering sequence of the Elements.
-Even though an Element may be required to be inserted in the summary because of the nature of the Notes, GDP-linked Securities and the Issuer, it is possible that no relevant information can be given regarding that particular Element.
+Even though an Element may be required to be inserted in the summary because of the nature of the Further Notes, Further GDP-linked Securities and the Issuer, it is possible that no relevant information can be given regarding that particular Element.
 In this case a short description of the Element is included in the summary with the mention of "not applicable".
-Words and expressions defined in the Terms and Conditions of the Notes set out in this Listing Prospectus and the Terms and Conditions of GDP-linked Securities set out in this Listing Prospectus have the same meanings in this Summary in relation to the Notes and GDP-linked Securities.
+Words and expressions defined in the Terms and Conditions of the Further Notes set out in this Listing Prospectus and the Terms and Conditions of Further GDP-linked Securities set out in this Listing Prospectus have the same meanings in this Summary in relation to the Further Notes and Further GDP-linked Securities.

-Section A Introduction a nd warnings Element Disclosure Requirement Disclosure A.1 Warning Warning: This summary should be read as introduction to this Listing Prospectus.
-Any decision to invest in the Notes and GDP-linked Securities should be based on consideration of this Listing Prospectus as a whole by the investor.
+Section A - Introduction a nd warnings Element Disclosure Requirement Disclosure A.1 Warning Warning: This summary should be read as an introduction to this Listing Prospectus.
+Any decision to invest in the Further Notes and Further GDP-linked Securities should be based on consideration of this Listing Prospectus as a whole by the investor.
 Where a claim relating to the information contained in this Listing Prospectus is brought before a court, the plaintiff investor might, under the national legislation of the Member States of the European Economic Area, have to bear the costs of translating this Listing Prospectus before the legal proceedings are initiated.
-Civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of this Listing Prospectus or it does not provide, when read together with the other parts of this Listing Prospectus, key information in order to aid investors when considering whether to invest in such Notes or the GDP-linked Securities.
+Civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of this Listing Prospectus, key information in order to aid investors when considering whether to invest in such Further Notes or Further GDP-linked Securities.
 A.2 Consent Not Applicable.
-No resale or final placement of the Notes or the GDP-linked Securities by financial intermediaries.
-Section B - Issuer and any guarantor Element Disclosure Requirement Disclosure B.17 Credit ratings As at the date of this Listing Prospectus, the foreign currency long term debt of Ukraine is rated B- by Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's"), Caa3 by Moody's Investors Service, Inc. ("Moody's"), and CCC by Fitch Ratings Ltd. ("Fitch").
-The Notes and GDP-linked Securities are expected to be rated CCC by Fitch.
+No resale or final placement of Further Notes or Further GDP- linked Securities by financial intermediaries.
+Section B - Issuer and any guarantor Element Disclosure Requirement Disclosure B.17 Credit ratings As at the date of this Listing Prospectus, the foreign currency long term debt of Ukraine is rated B- by Standard & Poor's Credit Market Services Europe Limited (" Standard &amp; Poor's "), Caa3 by Moody's Investors Service, Inc. (" Moody's "), and CCC by Fitch Ratings Ltd. (" Fitch ").
+The Securities have been rated CCC by Fitch.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
-B.47 A description of the Issuer, including: • The legal Ukraine, represented by the Minister of Finance of Ukraine acting upon instructions of the Cabinet of Ministers of Ukraine.
-Ukraine is a sovereign state.
-The Constitution of Ukraine was adopted by name of the Issuer and a description of the issuer's position within the national government framework.
+B.47 A description Ukraine, represented by the Minister of Finance of Ukraine acting upon